pokgak/pokgak.github.io/content/articles/eliminating-cross-az-traffic-cost.md

 ### Kubernetes 1.31 Service traffic distribution

 After the ingress-nginx pods, the traffic will be routed to the backend services pods.
-Kubernetes version 1.31 introuced a new [traffic distribution mechanism](https://kubernetes.io/docs/concepts/services-networking/service/#traffic-distribution) for Service resources which will influence how traffic is routed to your pods.
+Kubernetes version 1.31 introduced a new [traffic distribution mechanism](https://kubernetes.io/docs/concepts/services-networking/service/#traffic-distribution) for Service resources which will influence how traffic is routed to your pods.
 You can now set the Service `.spec.trafficDistribution` to `PreferClose` to route the traffic to endpoints that are "topologically proximate".
 The details of what that means depends on the implementation but for kube-proxy this means sending the traffic to endpoints that are within the same zone when available.
-This means we can achive our goal here to avoid the cross-AZ traffic cost.
+This means we can achieve our goal here to avoid the cross-AZ traffic cost.
 To understand more please refer to the [Kubernetes documentation](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-distribution) and [KEP-4444](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/4444-service-traffic-distribution#preferclose).

 **CAVEAT**: as mentioned in the [Risks and Mitigation](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/4444-service-traffic-distribution#risks-and-mitigations) section of KEP-4444, enabling this feature might cause the pods in one AZ getting overloaded with traffic if the originating traffic is skewed towards one AZ.